How to Raise Money for Charity: Five Tips for Success

 Support your favorite charity today

 Nonprofits do an incredible amount of good, but they also need help to continue their mission.
-GoFundMe makes charity fundraising easy, and our free fundraising platform allows you to keep more of your donations.
+GoFundMe makes charity fundraising easy, and our fundraising platform allows you to keep more of your donations.
 Check out honest testimonials from users on the GoFundMe reviews page.

 We hope this charity fundraising guide has helped you understand how to raise funds for charity and rally your community around your cause.
 To make an even bigger impact, start a fundraiser for your favorite nonprofit today.